afk/edison-environment-service/README.md

 Thanks to Intel for providing us with the Edison Kits and to 1and1 for providing us with the necessary servers to play with the service.

+## Please note!!!
+This is not a finished product.
+It's just something that we managed to hack in a day.
+Use at your own risk!